-Parashat Vayikra marks the beginning of a new book in the Torah.
-The book of Leviticus - VaYikra in Hebrew - is made primarily of God’s speeches to Moses.
-In these speeches, God instructs the Israelites about the ritual practices they will practice around the newly completed mishkan.
+Parashat Vayikra marks the beginning of a new book, the third in the Torah.
+The book of Leviticus - VaYikra in Hebrew - is composed primarily of God’s speeches to Moses.
+In these speeches, God instructs the Israelites about the ritual practices they will implement around the newly completed mishkan.
 The laws found in VaYikra emphasize the ritual and legal practices expected of Israel.
-Besides these, we also find a great deal of moral instruction woven into the mitzvot given to the Israelites that will, ideally, shape the future society that they are to build.
+Besides these, we also find a great deal of moral instruction woven into the mitzvot given to the Israelites that will shape the future society that they are to build.

 Rabbi Shimon bar Yohai taught: It’s similar to this story.
 A group of people were on a boat.
 One of them took out a drill and started drilling underneath himself.